-Based on our detailed review of the sample and our knowledge of the full population, four portfolio companies have not complied in full with any of the three components of the Guidelines (enhanced annual report disclosures and preparation of a mid-year update; the publication of these reports; and the provision of data to EY).
-These companies are backed by non-BVCA members and were Advanced, London City Airport, Punch Taverns and PureGym.
-The PERG is disappointed that these companies are not complying with the Guidelines and will continue to engage with their owners.
+However, three portfolio companies have not complied in full with any of these three components of the Guidelines.
+These companies are backed by non-BVCA members and were London City Airport, Punch Taverns and PureGym.
+The PERG is disappointed that these companies are not complying with the Guidelines and will re-engage with their owners in 2021.